linlanggirl/Learning-OpenCV-3-Computer-Vision-with-Python/chapter2/README.txt

 Scripts and input files for the section "Basic I/O Scripts" are in the "miscellaneous" folder.

-Scripts for the section "An Object-Oriented Design" are in the "cameo" folder.
+Scripts for the section "An Object-Oriented Design(面向对象设计)" are in the "cameo" folder.